kellsull/item-eyes/README.md

 ## Configuring EF Core
 After creating the class files for the data models, I went about setting up my project for EF Core.
-This step includes installing the NuGet packages for EF Core, setting up the project files to use a database (Sql Server Express LocalDb was used here), and creating a class for the Entity Framework Database Context.
+This step includes installing the NuGet packages for EF Core, setting up the project files to use a database (EF Core InMemory database was used here), and creating a class for the Entity Framework Database Context.
 In addition, since this is a demo project, it was necessary to supply demo data.
 This was accomplished by creating an EF DbInitializer class.